ptr1337/rpi-img-builder/README.md

 	btrfs-progs kpartx crossbuild-essential-arm64 crossbuild-essential-armel make libelf-dev
 ```

-This has been tested on an AMD64/x86_64 system running on [Debian Buster](https://www.debian.org/releases/buster/debian-installer/).
+This has been tested on an AMD64/x86_64 system running on Debian Buster and Devuan Beowulf.

 Alternatively, you can run the command `make ccompile` in this directory.